moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

     sequence_request.items.push_back(item1);
     sequence_request.items.push_back(item2);

-Create goal and planning options.
+The goal and planning options are configured.
 A goal response callback and result callback can be included as well.

 ::